domRiddle/ASF/Escrow.md

 **Q:** What if I need a 2FA token?

 **A:** You will need 2FA token to access 2FA-protected account, that includes every account with ASF 2FA as well.
 You should generate tokens in authenticator that you used for import, but you can also generate temporary tokens through ```!2fa``` command sent via the chat to given bot.
 You can also use ```!2fa <BOT>``` command to generate temporary token for given bot instance.
-This should be enough for you to access bot accounts through e.g. browser, but as noted above - you should use your friendly authenticator (Android, SDA or WinAuth) instead.
+This should be enough for you to access bot accounts through e.g. browser, but as noted above - you should use your friendly authenticator (Android, iOS, SDA or WinAuth) instead.

 ***